cplusplus/SG20/sources/modules/type-system/scoped_enumerators.md

-## Module name: Scoped Enumerators
+## Module name: Scoped Enumerations

 _Skeleton descriptions are typeset in italic text,_ _so please don't remove these descriptions when editing the topic._